Stok/stok.github.io/_posts/2016-03-14-Code Civil.markdown

 }
 </script>

-Now for some ranting, internet crackpot style.
+Now for a short rant, internet crackpot style.
-I think I'm finding this game hard because I can't understand what the real laws mean on a paragraph-ish scale.
 What's striking isn't the difficulty of extracting meaning from computer-generated gibberish, but rather the difficulty of extracting it from actual law.
-Sure, legalese is often inpenetrable.
-But I sort of feel there's more to it than that.

-It's pretty amazing to think that one could account for every aspect of human behaviour and social interaction in a single book.
-It must either be an insult to ingenuity or be immensly complicated!
-Assuming the latter, imagine the effort needed to decrypt anything!
-It'd be like guessing the behaviour of some gargantuan Fortran code by reading only snippets of it.

-Also, God forbit any unusual circumstances...
-What do you do if the answer isn't in the book?

-But my biggest grievance is: what's the point of a rulebook if it's written in such impenetrable language?
-I wonder what would happen if no one could ever figure out what the rules were? [...This]?
+I wonder what would happen if no one could figure out what the rules were...

 [last post]: /projects/2016/02/26/iChopin.html
 [rnn that learns text]: https://github.com/karpathy/char-rnn